Gaussian-Based Parametric Bijections For Automatic Projection Filters: Automatic Projection Filter

-where $\theta \in \Theta \subset \mathbb{R}^m$ is the natural parameter and $c:\mathbb{R}^d\to \mathbb{R}^m$ is a vector of natural statistics that are assumed to be linearly independent.
+where $\theta \in \Theta \subset \mathbb{R}^m$ is the natural parameter and $c\colon\mathbb{R}^d\to \mathbb{R}^m$ is a vector of natural statistics that are assumed to be linearly independent.
 The natural parameter space $\Theta$ is defined as

 An exponential family is said to be regular if $\Theta$ is an open subset of $\mathbb{R}^m$.
-In this work, we specifically work with regular exponential families.
-In the development of the proposed improved projection filter, we extensively use the cumulant-generating function (i.e., the log Laplace transform or log partition function \cite{brown1986,emzir2023}) which is defined as
+In this work, we focus on regular exponential families.
+In the development of the proposed improved projection filter, we extensively use the cumulant-generating function (i.e., the log Laplace transform or log partition function \cite{brown1986,emzir2023}) defined by

 Because the exponential family is assumed to be regular and the natural statistics are linearly independent, the exponential family is minimal \cite{kass1997,calin2014}.
 We recall the following standard result for a minimal regular exponential family \cite[Theorems 2.2.1 and 2.2.5]{kass1997}. \begin{thm} In a regular exponential family, the set $\Theta$ as defined in \eqref{eq:Theta} is convex.
 The cumulant-generating function $\psi(\theta)$ is strictly convex on $\Theta$ and it is differentiable up to an arbitrary order.
 The moments of the natural statistics $c_i(x)$, $i=1,\ldots,m$ exist for any order, and the expectations of $c_i$ and the corresponding Fisher information matrix $g$ are, respectively, given by,